 248 Main – Hotel Reunion de Francias.
 This building (with mural of Snowshoe Thompson) was the hotel Renion de Francias in 1851.
 In 1853 the present brick building was constructed with a flat roof and hydraulic cement to create a reservoir for water.
 This was the location of the Post Office in 1856 where Snowshoe Thompson picked up and delivered mail.

 Main Street & Sacramento Street intersection (I).
 On the southwest corner, there are two historic markers.
 One commemorates the Pony Express Station, which was located where we now see the Fire Station and parking lot.
 Known as the Pioneer Stage Co., it served the legendary Pony Express (1860-1861) and then later it was the main stagecoach stop for Placerville.
 The other marker honors Snowshoe Thompson’s famous treks across the Sierra winter to deliver the mail between Placerville and Genoa, Nevada from 1856 to 1876.

 You have now completed the Old Town tour loop and are back to near where you started.

 This information was garnered from the FREE Placerville Historical Society Walking Tour brochure and by an Elk Grove Historical Society bus trip in December 2018.
-The brochure has great information but is confusing to follow.
-There is more room on this site for information and hopefully this guide is more helpful.
+The brochure has great information but for me it was confusing to figure out where you were at times.
+There is more room on this site for the information and hopefully this guide is more helpful.